-A former political consultant for the Clinton White House, Chris Lehane, who is now AirBnB's head of global policy and communications, was reportedly afraid that the rape in New York City could be used to run the Company out of the city while the vacation company was in heated discussions with regulators.
+Former Clinton White House political consultant Chris Lehane is now AirBnB's head of global policy and communications.
+He was reportedly afraid that the rape in New York City could be used to shut down the vacation company in New York while in heated discussions with regulators.

 The Black Box Team

 Workers refer to the team as the 'black box' consisting of approximately 100 agents in major cities, including Singapore, Montréal, and Dublin.
 Additionally, several team members reportedly have backgrounds in emergency services and the military.

 According to Bloomberg, reports reveal many other harrowing stories where the cleanup crews are authorized to spend money dealing with worst-case scenarios, including gruesome deaths and murders.
 For example, some reports indicate that AirBnB hired cleanup crews to remove blood from flooring and contractors to cover up bullet holes in the walls.